Explore This Treatment Program

 What to Expect

 Since this is a specialty clinic, patients are referred by a healthcare professional.
-During an initial consultation, the patient's skin, hair and nails are examined for disease involvement by Dr. Fedeles, including specific skin exam techniques for evaluating disease risk and severity in autoimmune disease.
-The joints and muscles are also evaluated by the rheumatologist attending.
+During an initial consultation, the patient's skin, hair and nails are examined for disease involvement by the attending dermatologist, including specific skin exam techniques for evaluating disease risk and severity in autoimmune disease.
+The joints and muscles are also evaluated by the rheumatologist fellow and attending.
 Prior blood tests, radiologic studies and skin biopsies, if these have been performed, are evaluated and if necessary additional testing discussed with the patient.
 Based on the patient's history, overall condition, and degree of immune system compromise, a personalized treatment plan is recommended based on:

 - Cutaneous manifestations of disease in skin hair or nails